BJP, TMC scale down campaigns amid spike

 Later in the day, the BJP announced curbs of its own.

 “It has been decided that only small public meetings with not more than 500 people will be held by PM Modi and other central ministers in West Bengal.
-All these public meetings will be held in open spaces following Covid-19 guidelines,” BJP said.
+All these public meetings will be held in open spaces following Covid-19 guidelines,” BJP said, adding that breaking the chain of infections was needed in such a difficult time.

 Party’s social media in-charge Amit Malaviya said that the party will leverage its digital footprint to take BJP’s message to the people.

-“We will ensure that BJP leverages its massive digital footprint and takes message of PM and other leaders to lakhs of people...,” Malaviya tweeted.
+“We will ensure that BJP leverages its massive digital footprint and takes message of PM and other leaders to lakhs of people.
+We did that successfully during Bihar elections, which too was conducted under the cloud of Covid.
+Opposition had then complaint that it gave us an edge,” Malaviya tweeted.

-Political parties in Bengal have faced flak from experts because of rampant violation of mask mandates and distancing protocols in rallies.

-On Sunday, senior Congress leader Rahul Gandhi said he will not address any rallies.
+On Sunday, senior Congress leader Rahul Gandhi said he will not address any rallies in the state.

-Also read: Britain adds India to travel 'red list' after Covid-19 surge

-The sixth phase of West Bengal elections will be held on April 22, seventh on April 26 and the final phase on April 29.

 On Monday – the last day of campaigning for the sixth phase -- Banerjee trained her guns at BJP and EC for the rising coronavirus cases.

 “With folded hands, I request EC to hold the next three phases of polls on a single day.
 If not one, conduct it in two days and save one day.
-Please don’t take your decision based on what the BJP says..,” the TMC supremo said at her rally in Chakulia.
+Please don’t take your decision based on what the BJP says.
+Please ensure that you protect public health by curtailing the poll schedule, even if it is by one day,” the TMC supremo said at her rally in Chakulia.

 The BJP hit back.
-Union home minister Amit Shah said, “Constitutionally, the EC has no other option but to conduct elections.
+Union home minister Amit Shah said that each candidate has to be given a certain number of days to campaign and it is constitutional duty of the commission to ensure that an appropriate amount of time is provided.
+“Constitutionally, the EC has no other option but to conduct elections.
 Mamata Ji makes comments without reading the Constitution,” Shah said.